Cromwell tank: Cromwell and Centaur differences

 The method of track tensioning is a commonly noted difference.
-Initially, the design based on A24 Cavalier used a worm drive for tensioning.
-This was noted as being slow to operate, and trapped dirt.
+Initially, the design based on the A24 Cavalier used a worm drive for tensioning.
+This was noted to be slow to operate and trapped dirt.
 BRC&W developed an alternative ratchet mechanism based on the Valentine tank, and this was incorporated into the A27M Cromwell design, also enabling the tank to accept wider 15.5 in tracks.
 Centaur under Leyland continued without this development.
 Some of these differences can be seen in Cromwells built with Centaur hulls, although many were removed with the introduction of the Cromwell Final Specification.
 This included the Cromwell method of track tensioning.

-By comparison, Cavalier can easily be identified by the vehicle's rear armour plate, which incorporates Crusader style horizontal angled exhaust louvres.
-Cromwell and Centaur both have a flat rear armour plate, with exhaust venting to the top immediately behind the engine deck.
+The Cavalier can easily be identified by the vehicle's rear armour plate, which incorporates Crusader-style horizontal angled exhaust louvres.
+The Cromwell and Centaur both have a flat rear armour plate, with exhaust venting to the top immediately behind the engine deck.
 For this reason, many Cromwell and Centaur vehicles had a cowl fitted to direct the exhaust gases back where they could not re-enter the tank fighting compartment.

 Further developments

-An earlier requirement for a 17-pounder armed tank became more important when the Vickers HV 50 calibre 75mm gun failed to fit on Cromwell.
-A version of Cromwell mounting the more powerful Ordnance QF 17-pounder (76.2 mm) had been commenced by BRC&W early in the development process.
+An earlier requirement for a 17-pounder armed tank became more important when the 50 calibre Vickers 75 mm HV gun failed to fit in the Cromwell.
+A version of the Cromwell mounting the more powerful Ordnance QF 17-pounder (76.2 mm) had been commenced by BRC&W early in the development process.
 This required a much larger turret ring, which in turn required the hull to be lengthened (with an additional road wheel added to each side for a total of six) and the centre hull section widened.
 The result was the A30 Cruiser Mk VIII Challenger, but had its limitations and only 200 were produced.
-While successful, production ceased in favour of the much easier conversion of Sherman Firefly, originally developed as a safeguard for the A30 programme, allowing greater numbers to be fielded.
+While successful, production ceased in favour of the much easier conversion of Sherman Fireflys, originally developed as a safeguard for the A30 programme, allowing greater numbers to be fielded.

-However, development of the Vickers HV 50 calibre 75mm gun continued, with the bore increasing to fire modified versions of the 17-pounder ammunition.
-This gun and its ammunition were designed specifically to fit in a turret that a reworked Cromwell-sized design could carry.
-This became the 77 mm HV with only slightly lower performance than the base 17-pounder.
-By the time this weapon was ready, a number of other changes had been worked into the tank design, producing the Comet, which replaced both the Cromwell and Challenger.
+Development of the Vickers HV 50 calibre 75 mm gun continued, with the bore increasing to fire modified versions of the 17-pounder ammunition.
+This gun and its ammunition were designed to fit in a turret that a reworked Cromwell-sized design could carry.
+This became the 77 mm HV with only slightly lower performance than the 17-pounder.
+By the time this weapon was ready, a number of other changes had been worked into the tank design, producing the Comet, which replaced the Cromwell and Challenger.